openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Customize Feedback Labels in the Simple Editor
 ***********************************************

-In the :ref:`Simple Editor<Simple Editor>`, you configure a custom feedback label with the following syntax.
+In the :ref:`simple editor<Simple Editor>`, you configure a custom feedback label with the following syntax.

 ::